Yoark/utils_srl/README.md

 - [x] Fine tuning (on going)
 - [ ] Co-attention
 - [ ] alignment-attention model
-- [ ] Check what gained for new model VS old model VS pure text model by inspecting errors (on going) error rate decrease for ARG-LOC,:
+- [x] Check what gained for new model VS old model VS pure text model by inspecting errors (on going) error rate decrease for ARG-LOC,:
 - [ ] Statistical fidility (on going) trained 2 models for each setting, need more
 - [ ] Boostrapping sampling
-- [ ] 2000 - 20,000 words for cognitive science class
-## Next Step
 ## Objective

 - [x] Build multimodel that read in image + caption, outputs: srl labels for captions